12 March 2018, Monday.

 At 12 noon….
 Warning Alarm and followed by water released.

-It took a while to fill up the pool in front of dam before water started was seen flowing down the gorge.
+It took a while to fill up the pool in front of dam before water was seen flowing down the gorge.

 Waited…and water finally reached to beneath our Lower Lookout Point.